Motorcycle Use and License Guide in Thailand

 Riding a motorcycle in Thailand's exotic islands or complex city traffic may seem like the most practical solution, but the legal processes and safety risks can complicate this situation into a complex "capillary vein".

-1. License Confusion: Common Misconceptions
+1. License Confusion: Common Misunderstandings

 - International Driving Permit (IDP): You must have an IDP that complies with the 1949 or 1968 convention.